tangentsoft/pidp8i/doc/cc8-manual.md

 currently restricted to [a single 4&nbsp;kWord field](#memory), and we don’t want to lift that restriction.
-Since the current implementation nearly fills that space, it is unlikely that we’ll add much more functionality beyond the currently provided 41 functions.
+Since the current implementation nearly fills that space, it is unlikely that we’ll add much more functionality beyond the currently provided 33 LIBC functions plus [the 9 additional functions](#addfn).
 If we ever fix any of the limitations we’ve identified below, consider it “gravy” rather than any kind of obligation fulfilled.

 Some of these missing functions are less useful in the CC8 world than in more modern C environments.
 The low-memory nature of this world